cloudant-labs/location-tracker-nodejs/tutorial/tutorial.md

     $ cd location-tracker-nodejs

+If you don't care about running the Location Tracker application locally on your development machine, you can skip to the [Deploying to IBM Bluemix](#deploying-to-ibm-bluemix) section.
+Otherwise, keep reading.

-Next you'll need to [download and install Node.js](https://nodejs.org/download/), if you haven't already.
-The Location Tracker application uses [npm (node package manager)](https://www.npmjs.com/) to manage the application's various dependencies on external packages.
+Next you'll need to [download and install Node.js](https://nodejs.org/download/), if you haven't already.The Location Tracker application uses [npm (node package manager)](https://www.npmjs.com/) to manage the application's various dependencies on external packages.
 You can see all of the application's dependencies in the [`package.json`](https://github.com/cloudant-labs/location-tracker-nodejs/blob/master/package.json) file (truncated for readability):

 ```json
 {